ntidev/NotificationBundle/README.md

      user_authentication_roles: [ROLE_USER]
  ```

- The bundle use your UserInterface class entity as a notification destination so you
+ The bundle use your User class entity as a notification destination so you
  can easily set your security authentication role and unique property get method that
  you want to use as destination identifier.